ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

 For convenience, the WE2E tests are currently grouped into the following categories (under ``ufs-srweather-app/tests/WE2E/test_configs/``):

+* ``custom_grids``
+   This category tests custom grids aside from those specified in ``ufs-srweather-app/ush/predef_grid_params.yaml``.
+These tests help ensure a wide range of domain sizes, resolutions, and locations will work as expected.
+These test files can also serve as examples for how to set your own custom domain.

 * ``default_configs``
    This category tests example config files provided for user reference.
 They are symbolically linked from the ``ufs-srweather-app/ush/`` directory.